DaveBackus/Data_Bootcamp_Book/py-fun2.md

 check =  name1 >= name2
 print(check)
 ```
 Run it and see if you're right.
-What is the value of the variable `check`?
+What is the type of the variable `check`?
+What is its value?
 What does the comparison mean here?

 **Exercise (continued).** Suppose we add the commands
 ```python